15532th/avtdl/EXAMPLES.md

 ---

-#### Download livestreams from Youtube channel
+#### Download new videos from Youtube channel

-Monitor two Youtube channels (`@ChannelName` and `@AnotherChannelName`) with default update interval of 15 minutes and send new publications urls to `ytarchive`, executed in dedicated directories (specified by template in `working_dir`) for each channel.
-Every new upload, be it a video or a scheduled livestream, is sent to ytarchive, relying on it only processing livestreams.
+Monitor two Youtube channels (`@ChannelName` and `@AnotherChannelName`) with default update interval of 15 minutes and send new publications urls to yt-dlp, executed in dedicated directories (specified by template in `working_dir`) for each channel.
+Note that yt-dlp process is started for every new upload, be it a video or a scheduled livestream, but this setup does not support downloading upcoming livestreams.

 ```yaml
 actors: